-In 2013, a few wells producing groundwater from the principal production aquifer had water quality data; such monitoring is not conducted every year for all wells.
-In addition, there was water quality monitoring of shallow wells, generally for environmental monitoring and compliance (Figure 3-3).
+In 2015, 14 water supply wells reported water quality data.
+Different numbers of wells with water quality data in different years occurs because such monitoring is not conducted every year for all wells.
+In addition, there was water quality monitoring of shallow wells in 2015 for environmental monitoring and compliance (Figure 3-3).